Licenses and Permits

 If anything is going to be sold to participants and members of the public, this licence may be required.

 Licences are only required if alcohol is sold.
-If you did want to sell alcohol, you will need to contact your council for a Temporary Events Notice form.
+If you do want to sell alcohol, you will need to contact your council for a Temporary Events Notice form.
 This form costs £21.

 You do not need a licence to sell food.
 If you are planning on including concession units, then health and safety and hygiene licences will be required.